 Principles and concepts pertaining to the study of organisms and their biotic and abiotic environment.
 Includes consideration of interrelationships at the level of the individual, population, community and ecosystem.
 Three one-hour lectures and one two-hour lab per week.
-Every two years.
 Course fee.
 Prerequisites: BI 141 and BI 142, or consent of instructor.